 Why do accidents happen in the first place?
 Here are 5 of the most common causes of motorcycle accidents in South Carolina:

 Poorly maintained roads and construction.

 If you’re a motorcyclist, you’re vulnerable to road conditions more than a car driver.
-This means you need to take extra precaution and pay close attention to road conditions.
+This means you need to take extra precautions and pay close attention to road conditions.
 Potholes, gravel, debris, and other road hazards can be encountered regularly on the open road.
-You also need to pay attention to construction – these sites may require drivers to merge lanes abruptly or force everyone into a one lane road.
+You also need to pay attention to construction – these sites may require drivers to merge lanes abruptly or force everyone into a one-lane road.
 Be aware and on the lookout so you don’t get sideswiped by distracted drivers